cheminfo/eln-docs/docs/20_samples/30_Lipinski-search/README.md

 :::

- To get access to information about a molecule, you can either double click on the structure in the main table to select the first sample or select a specific sample in the `List of samples` tab when several samples are available.
+ To get access to information about a molecule, you can either double-click on the structure in the main table to select the first sample or select a specific sample in the `List of samples` tab when several samples are available.